 Serif fonts are perceived as traditional and trustworthy, making them ideal for use in formal or professional settings.

 They evoke a sense of timelessness, creating a feeling that the material is reliable and established.
 This makes a serif font a great choice for businesses or brands with long histories.

 When to Use Serif Fonts

 Sans serif fonts do not have the small dashes or feet at the tops and bottoms of letters.
 Instead, they feature crisp edges.
-While serif fonts present more of a classic and elegant feel, sans serif fonts are more modern and clean.
+While serif fonts present more of a classic and elegant feel, sans serifs are more modern and clean.

-While serif fonts have a long history, It was within the last 100 years that sans serif fons gained popularity.
-Like serifs, sans serif fonts are very versatile and can be used for just about any purpose.
-They look good in large sizes and are also readable in smaller sizes, partly because of the lack of serifs (dashes).
+While serif fonts have a long history, It was within the last 100 years that sans serif typefaces gained popularity.
+Sans serif fonts are very versatile and can be used for just about any purpose.
+They look good in large sizes and are also readable in smaller sizes.

-When you’re designing for the web or anything that will be read on-screen, sans serif is the common choice for body copy or large portions of text.
-Sans serif fonts are also very effective for headlines, especially in a heavy weight like a bold or black font.
+When designing for the web or anything that will be read on-screen, a sans serif font is the common choice for body copy or large portions of text.
+Sans serifs are also very effective for headers, especially in a heavy weight like a bold or black font.